 25 And when they found Him on the other side of the sea, they said to Him, “Rabbi, when did You come here?”

 26 Jesus answered them and said, “Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.

-27 “Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him.”
-(NKJV).
+27 “Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him.

-God’s servants today certainly need spiritual discernment, divine wisdom and courage to deal with carnal and religious people whose only desire and goal of coming to them is to receive and eat the food which perishes and not that which endures to everlasting life.
+God’s servants today certainly need spiritual discernment, divine wisdom, and courage to deal with carnal and religious people whose only desire and goal of coming to them are to receive and eat the food that perishes and not that which endures everlasting life.

-Though the people saw the sign or miracle which Jesus had performed and ate the miraculous bread to their satisfaction, yet their perception and revelation of Jesus was distorted.
+Though the people saw the sign or miracle that Jesus had performed and ate the miraculous bread to their satisfaction, their perception and revelation of Jesus were distorted.